Enzymii/fxxk_oj_submission/README.md

 2. If you want to use it more freely, you can use the class `fxxk_xxxx_` following functions are offerered:
    - `__init__(self,user_id)`: here is the initalization, remember to fill in your user_id~
+   - btw, bzoj needs a third parameter, which is the *headers*.
    - `login_xxxx(self,password)`: login with the password and the user_id given in last step. this function returns a bool, True for Login OK and of course, False for login Failed (The most probable reason is incorrect user_id or password, check them carefully!)
    - `submit_xxxx(self,code,prob_id,language)`: submit your code to the problem with certain language.
 False is the only return value, which will occur when fail to submit.